Manila Luzon

 Karl Philip Michael Westerberg (born August 10, 1981), known professionally as Manila Luzon, is an American drag queen, reality television personality, recording artist, and comedian.
-Luzon came to international attention as a contestant on the third season of RuPaul's Drag Race and on the first and fourth seasons of RuPaul's Drag Race All Stars.
+Luzon came to international attention as a contestant on the third season of RuPaul's Drag Race (2011) and on the first and fourth seasons of RuPaul's Drag Race All Stars (2012, 2018).

-Luzon has also contributed to the compilation album series Christmas Queens.
+Luzon has also contributed to the compilation album series Christmas Queens, and has received a Daytime Emmy Award nomination.

 Early life

 Westerberg was born to a mother from Manila, in the island Luzon of the Philippines (where he took his drag name), and an American father.
 Westerberg was raised Catholic.
 Westerberg grew up in Cottage Grove, Minnesota.